Sanjay Yadav (Uttar Pradesh politician)

 Sanjay Yadav is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
 He represents the Sikanderpur constituency of Ballia district Uttar Pradesh and is a member of the Bhartiya Janata Party.

 Early life and education

 Yadav was born 5 September 1979 in Kasili, Deoria, Uttar Pradesh to his father Harinath Yadav.
 He married Anamika Yadav, they have one son.
-He belongs to Backward Class (Ahir) community.
+He belongs to Ahir Yadav community.
 He graduated from Mahatma Gandhi University, Meghalaya in 2015.

 Political career

 Yadav has been MLA for one term.
 Since 2017, he represents Sikanderpur (Assembly constituency) as a member of Bhartiya Janata Party.
 He defeated Samajwadi Party candidate Ziauddin Rizwi by a margin of 23,548 votes.